Virginia Drug Charges

-Drug Offenses are some of the most common criminal offenses.
-Convictions of these criminal offenses will result in you have a criminal record and will cause major disruptions to a person’s life.
-Even the mere allegation that a person possessed or possessed with the intent to distribute a controlled substance, can cause them to be expelled from school or terminated from their job.
+Drug Offenses are some of the most common criminal offenses in Virginia.
+Convictions of these criminal offenses often result in a criminal record and cause major disruptions in a person’s life.
+In fact, just the mere accusation of possessing any controlled substance or possessing with the intent to distribute results in expulsion from or termination a job.

-As hard as Virginia laws are on drug offenders, there are important statutes that, if applied properly, help you beat a Virginia drug charge.
-It is surprising to realize how many lawyers do not know of these statutes and can not apply them properly in argument.
+However, despite harsh Virginia drug laws, important statutes exist that, if applied properly, help you beat a drug charge.
+It’s surprising how many lawyers don’t know these statutes and how to apply them.

-An experienced Virginia Drug Lawyer can save you from the possible deleterious affects a drug conviction can have on your family, livelihood, and potential.
-By hiring an experience lawyer who is well versed in drug offenses, you can seriously mitigate and likely beat your Virginia drug offense.
+Therefore, Dischley Law’s Attorneys can save you from the possible deleterious affects a drug conviction can have on your family and livelihood!.
+Lawyers well versed in drug offenses can mitigate and potentially beat your Virginia drug offense.

 - The Stop: A careful look at the initial interaction with law enforcement and its validity.

 - The Search: An in depth analysis of the constitutionality of the search that lead to the recovery of the substance.